-'''

-compress = gzip -9

-which is similar to:

 --compress 'gzip -9'

-'''

 --uncompress / -u / uncompress The command storeBackup.pl uses for uncompressing the files in the backup with storeBackupRecover.pl.
 Default is "bzip2 -d".
 It must fit to the parameter of option "compress".

 The cli parameter to this option is parsed like a line in the configuration file and normally has to be quoted on the command line.
 This means, you can use parameters, eg.: